joerober/mdd/README.md

 ```

 ### Run the cml-inventory playbook to get the ip addresses for your devices.
 In addition to deploying and managing your infrastructure, Ansible can be used to gather information as well.
-Running this playbook will output facts about our cml lab that will help us in testing the devices.
+Running this playbook will output facts about our CML lab that will help us in testing the devices.
 ```
 ansible-playbook cml-inventory.yml -v
 ```